Mrs. Sherri Senger

 Mrs. Shannon Dewald

 Shannon joined the Board of Directors in the spring of 2011 and currently fills the position of Secretary-Treasurer and serves on the Finance Committee.
 She works with the local Public School Board as the Director of Business Services and shares her valuable financial education and experience with our Agency.
-Shannon believes that the Boys and Girls Club of Wetaskiwin has so much to offer the communities that we work in and she is inspired and motivated by the stories that she hears about the agency making a difference in the lives of children, youth and families.
+Shannon believes that BGC Wetaskiwin has so much to offer the communities that we work in and she is inspired and motivated by the stories that she hears about the agency making a difference in the lives of children, youth and families.

 With what little spare time that Shannon can put together she loves to spend time with her family, camping and playing hockey.